-Integrated monitoring, when planned and implemented effectively, should provide two primary benefits; firstly, a better understanding of the cause-and-effect relationships within coupled socioeconomic and ecological systems, and the response of these systems to management actions (represented by a Driver-Pressure-State-Impact-Response [DPSIR] model; Antunes and Santos 1999); and secondly, the cost-effective use of available resources for monitoring priority values.
+Integrated monitoring, when planned and implemented effectively, should provide two primary benefits; firstly, a better understanding of the cause-and-effect relationships within coupled socio-economic and ecological systems, and the response of these systems to management actions (represented by a Driver-Pressure-State-Impact-Response [DPSIR] model; Antunes and Santos 1999); and secondly, the cost-effective use of available resources for monitoring priority values.

 While the benefits are logical and attractive, the challenges of integrated monitoring need to be recognised and understood.
 The need to identify clear priorities fis paramount because it is unlikely that all existing monitoring programs within a region will need to be included, offering the potential for redirecting limited resources.
 Integrated monitoring has the potential to be resource intensive if not focused.
-Building constructively on the existing monitoring legacy is a key challenge for integrated monitoring being used to support adaptive management of the Great Barrier Reef World Heritage Area, a complex, multi-jurisdictional, multi-sectoral marine system of great ecological, social and economic importance regionally, nationally and internationally.
+Building constructively on the existing monitoring legacy is a key challenge for integrated monitoring (Parr et al. 2002).
+In this paper we describe a recently developed approach to integrated monitoring being used to support adaptive management of the Great Barrier Reef World Heritage Area, a complex, multi-jurisdictional, multi-sectoral marine system of great ecological, social and economic importance regionally, nationally and internationally.